The Social Responsibility of Business is to Increase its Profits

 The goal isn’t to settle the debate — it’s to better understand the thinking that still shapes it.

-You can purchase this lesson individually for €25, or get full access to all current and future microlearning lessons as part of our annual membership.
+Purchase this module individually for €19.99, or get full access to all current and future modules with the Sustainability & ESG Hub annual membership.

-€225 per year
+€99 per year

-Join MembershipShort lessons.
+Join the Hub — €99/yearShort lessons.
 Clear thinking.
 Real impact.

 A small shift in thinking can make a big difference.